Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 Interestingly, if the pattern of a trauma survivor becomes deeply engrained enough, we can actually become addicted to the stress hormones themselves, which activate our nervous systems and stimulate us out of the dull haze of depression.
 In this way, victims of childhood abuse can become stuck in negative thought patterns or re occurring disorders, replaying the stressful memories over and over again engaging in the negative self-talk as a means of keeping the central nervous system activated.

-Now that we understand the basic mechanisms of traumatic experience (stress) and its effect on the brain and body, we can start to piece together how this manifests as addiction later in life.
-The first question we might ask ourselves is: Why do people use substances to begin with?
 The answer is fairly simple.
 Because substances change how we feel.
 They offer an immediate escape from the pain of crippling anxiety, depression, and shame that so many traumatized people carry with them everyday.
 The effects of addictive substances are often immediate, and the barrier to entry is sometimes just a few dollars.
 While the physical price of substance abuse is no secret, their ease of access and immediate effects often outweigh the risks for those who are deeply suffering and desperate to escape.

 Alcohol and drug addiction almost always begins as a means of self-medication by taking one's experience into their own hands with the most available means that our society can offer - drugs and alcohol.
 It's interesting to note that rates of substance addiction are always much lower in societies where family units and communities are paramount, where there is a sense of collective accountability to maintain the societal web that holds us all together.
 Furthermore, the solutions that western medicine offers for those who fall victim to depression, anxiety, and PTSD are really not much different from the solutions that people find through their own devices - more drugs.
 Doctor-approved, dead-end solutions, often highly addictive in their own right and failing to address the root cause of the diagnosed condition - the trauma itself.
 The wounded child.

 Since the adverse childhood experiences are different for everyone, their manifestations of the characteristics of addictions are different as well owing to individual experiences, genetics, environment, and as a result, each person may find their safety in a different substance or behavioral pattern.
 There are those who choose to numb, to put themselves into the dreamless sleep of benzodiazepines, opiates, sedatives and alcohol addiction.
 Then there are those who find their safety by jolting themselves out of numbness with cocaine, uppers and amphetamines.
 Some manage to escape drug abuse all together, but find equally destructive habits in gambling, food, media, or pornography.
 Others escape their pain while simultaneously gaining approval from society by maintaining the outward appearances of success with the restless pursuit of work and wealth.
-Even stress itself can be a form of addiction by creating a chemical dependacy on stress hormones.
+Even stress itself can be a form of addiction by creating a chemical dependancy on stress hormones.
 It's fair to say that in our society, nearly all of us struggle with addiction in one form or another.
 Addiction, most certainly, is a shape-shifter that dances with us so closely, and is so ingrained in our culture we often don't even know it's there.

-All these things considered, it's easy to see how a traumatic event in childhood whether it be physical, secual, or emotional trauma creates the neurological condition that can bend someone towards a need for self-medication and a substance use disorder.
+All these things considered, it's easy to see how a traumatic event in childhood whether it be physical, social, or emotional trauma creates the neurological condition that can bend someone towards a need for self-medication and a substance use disorder.
 Most of us, even in our darkest hours, can see our culture's brokenness.
 If we listen close, we can hear wounded children inside all of us.
 The question is how can we heal the wounds of our past?
 How can we heal what we can no longer remember?
 How can we get out from under the weight of addiction long enough to realize that healing is even possible?

 While each of our healing is as unique as the trauma that necessitates it, I can say this with certainty: Recovery is not an event.
 Recovery is a path, and like any path, it is best walked with a guide.
 The guide on the path to healing may take many forms.
 Perhaps it's a person - someone trained in the art of compassionate listening.
 Perhaps it comes in the form of a psychedelic teacher like ayahuasca, peyote, or psilocybin (mushroom) who's medicine opens access to the deep waters of our subconscious.
-Or perhaps your guide is already within you, your highest self, your innate divine wisdom, just waiting for you to recognise it.
+Or perhaps your guide is already within you, your highest self, your innate divine wisdom, just waiting for you to recognize it.

 Internal Family Systems (IFS) uses Family Systems theory—the idea that individuals cannot be fully understood in isolation from the family unit—to develop techniques and strategies to effectively address issues within a person’s internal community or family.
 This evidence-based approach assumes each individual possesses a variety of sub-personalities, or “parts,” and attempts to get to know each of these parts better to achieve healing.